 When do we check in and out?
-Check-in time is between 2-9 p.m.
+Check-in time is between 2 or 3-9 p.m.
 Please check out by 10 a.m. unless you make special arrangements with us.
 For those of you who are leaving on Saturday, we ask that you stop in the office to pay your bill on Friday.
 Minnesota tax is 6.875%, and there is an additional 3% local tax on cabin rentals.

 Can we bring a pet?
 Yes.
 We ask that dogs be kept on a leash or in firm voice command.
-Please do not allow pets on the beds unless you bring coverings for them.
+Please do not allow pets on the beds unless you bring bedding to cover ours.
 Dogs shouldn't be left alone in the cabin to bark or try to scratch their way out.
 Please pick up after them on the paths.
 In consideration of our bird and chipmunk population, cats should be kept indoors.
+Please sweep up ALL pet hair in the cabin before you leave.
+Your pet will be welcome to return if you clean up after it so well that we can’t tell it was here.
 Pets are not allowed at Aunt Kate's cabin.

 How far are you from town?
 Ely is a 10-minute drive from Camp and offers two grocery stores, several outfitters, fun souvenir shopping and other basic services.